oisdk/site/posts/2019-03-24-permutations-by-sorting.markdown

 explanation as to the problem.
-One way to think about it is like this: choosing $n$ random numbers each in the range $[0,n)$ has $n^n$ possible outcomes, whereas there are $n!$ permutations: these don't necessarily divide evenly into each other, so you're going to have some bias.
+One way to think about it is like this: choosing $n$ random numbers each in the range $[0,n)$ has $n^n$ possible outcomes, whereas there are $n!$ permutations.
+Since these don't necessarily divide evenly into each other, you're going to have some bias.

 # Factorial Numbers